RazrFalcon/resvg/README.md

 ![Chart3](https://github.com/RazrFalcon/resvg-test-suite/blob/master/site/images/perf.svg)

 - Oxygen Icon Theme 4.12
+- Contains 4947 files.
 - All images are converted from `.svgz` to `.svg`.
+- In the `resvg` >80% of the time is spent during PNG generation.
-- `librsvg` is slower than `resvg` because those icons are using Gaussian blur heavily, which is expensive.
+- The `librsvg` is slower than `resvg` because those icons are using Gaussian blur heavily, which is expensive.
 - Qt is suspiciously slow for no reasons.
 Source code can be found [here](https://github.com/RazrFalcon/resvg-test-suite/tree/master/tools/qtsvgrender).